-Due to the corona measures at WUR Library the exhibition is closed until the end of March.
+Due to the corona measures at WUR the exhibition is closed until further notice.

 Hunger Winter: Food and Famine is the new exhibition of the Special Collections of Wageningen University & Research - Library.